Posted inAlberta Politics

 Posted inBestsellers

-Here are the lists of the top 10 fiction and non-fiction titles sold by independent booksellers in Alberta during the week ended Sunday, Dec.
-5, 2021.
+Here are the lists of the top 10 fiction and non-fiction titles sold by independent booksellers in Alberta during the week ended Sunday, Jan.
+9, 2022.
 The lists are compiled by the Book Publishers Association of Alberta, and include sales at Audreys Books and Glass Bookshop in Edmonton.
-Since former U.S. presidential candidate Hillary Clinton’s fictional arrival (if […]
+I was mildly disappointed not to see Nora Loreto’s Spin […]